Sustainable fishing can be a broadly used term, but in this guide we give a general description of what sustainable fishing might be.

 – Reduce destructive fishing (of habitats and the ocean floor)

-– Efficient use of resources for fishing activities, proper waste management, and consideration for environment
+– Use proper waste management, and have consideration for environment

-– And, look at post fishing activities, behaviors, and factors
+– Look at retailer and consumer stage activities, behaviors, and factors for fish products

 Reduce Overfishing, & Maintaining Healthy Fishery Populations